nqcm/synonyms-in-quran/docs/L/live.md

 س - ك - ن

 ### Meaning
 Sakana(سَكَنَ) or sakoon is the antonym of unrest and motion.
-Thus when sakana is used in the context of ‘to settle in a land’ then it has the meaning of to arrive from some other place to settle. (:material-book: Maqaees)
+Thus when sakana is used in the context of ‘to settle in a land’ then it has the meaning of to arrive from some other place to settle[^MQL].

 ### Examples from Quran

-In the following ayaah, the word sakanah implies that their birth was at some other place other than Al-Jannah and then Allah settled them in it. (:material-book: MTFQ)
+In the following ayaah, the word sakanah implies that their birth was at some other place other than Al-Jannah and then Allah settled them in it[^MTFQ].

 !!! quote "Surah al-Baqarah - 35"